trinodb/trino/presto-docs/src/main/sphinx/admin/dynamic-filtering.rst

 dynamic filtering may incur additional CPU overhead during query execution.
-Therefore, to limit the overhead of collecting dynamic filters to the cases where the join operator is likely to be selective, Presto defines thresholds on the size of dynamic filters collected from build side tasks.
+Therefore, to limit the overhead of collecting dynamic filters to the cases where the join operator is likely to be selective, Trino defines thresholds on the size of dynamic filters collected from build side tasks.
 Collection of dynamic filters for joins with large build sides can be enabled using the ``enable-large-dynamic-filters`` configuration property or the ``enable_large_dynamic_filters`` session property.